rajdeeprudra/Real_Time_Collab_Todo_Board_App/README.md

 The Smart Assign feature assigns a task to the user with the least number of currently assigned tasks of that user role (employee or NGO).
 This ensures fair workload distribution.

 Steps:
+When the "Smart Assign" button is clicked for a task, a request is sent to: PATCH /tasks/:id/smart-assign

+All users are fetched from the database.

+For each user, the number of tasks currently assigned to them is counted.

+The user with the minimum number of tasks is identified.

+The selected task is then assigned to that user.

+Logging:

+After assignment, the action is logged in the ActionLog model.

+A real-time update is emitted to all connected clients via Socket.IO.

 Fetch all users in the same role group.

-Count current tasks assigned to each.

-Assign task to the user with the minimum task count.

 ----